-- Free: Supports multiple platforms, syncs across devices and can import passwords from all major web browsers.
+- Free: Supports multiple platforms, syncs across devices, and can import passwords from all major web browsers.

-- Premium: Costs $1.66 per month in yearly-subscription but can be availed at $1.53 per month in a three-year subscription.
+- Premium: Costs $1.66 per month in a yearly-subscription but can be availed at $1.53 per month in a three-year subscription.
 Adds Password Guardian, one-touch login and offers a 30-day money-back guarantee.